elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-palestine-archaeological-museum-shift-its-focus-from-religious-to-cultural-narratives.md

 url: /learn/history-of-the-world/questions/how-did-the-palestine-archaeological-museum-shift-its-focus-from-religious-to-cultural-narratives
 score: 8.5
 related_article1:
-    id: 168994
+    id: 168991
-    title: How does Zionism influence archaeological practices and museum curation in Jerusalem?
+    title: >-
+        How do museums construct historical narratives through exhibitions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-does-zionism-influence-archaeological-practices-and-museum-curation-in-jerusalem
+    url: /learn/history-of-the-world/questions/how-do-museums-construct-historical-narratives-through-exhibitions
 related_article2:
-    id: 168997
+    id: 168990
-    title: What was the focus of Patrick Geddes' unrealized museum project?
+    title: >-
+        What are the political implications of archaeology in the Middle East?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-focus-of-patrick-geddes-unrealized-museum-project
+    url: /learn/history-of-the-world/questions/what-are-the-political-implications-of-archaeology-in-the-middle-east
 related_article3:
-    id: 168988
+    id: 168994
-    title: What are some ideological motives behind the destruction of cultural heritage?
+    title: >-
+        How does Zionism influence archaeological practices and museum curation in Jerusalem?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-some-ideological-motives-behind-the-destruction-of-cultural-heritage
+    url: /learn/history-of-the-world/questions/how-does-zionism-influence-archaeological-practices-and-museum-curation-in-jerusalem
 related_article4:
-    id: 168993
+    id: 168991
-    title: What is the role of historical context in interpreting artifacts?
+    title: >-
+        How do museums construct historical narratives through exhibitions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-role-of-historical-context-in-interpreting-artifacts
+    url: /learn/history-of-the-world/questions/how-do-museums-construct-historical-narratives-through-exhibitions
 related_article5:
-    id: 168990
+    id: 168999
+    title: >-
-    title: What are the political implications of archaeology in the Middle East?
+        What narratives are emphasized in the Israel Museum's exhibitions, particularly regarding Jewish heritage?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-political-implications-of-archaeology-in-the-middle-east
+    url: /learn/history-of-the-world/questions/what-narratives-are-emphasized-in-the-israel-museums-exhibitions-particularly-regarding-jewish-heritage
 ---

 &nbsp;